Quote of the Day

 — Max De Pree, businessman and writer

 When Murphy had the rifle, it certainly had certainly seen better days.
 The explosion of a nearby mortar round had damaged it, and Murphy did a field‑expedient repair on it using a wire.
-He continued to use the rifle, which he referred to as his "wounded carbine".
+He continued to use the rifle, which he referred to as his “wounded carbine”.
 I have read that at various times Murphy had used a Thompson sub-machine gun, an M1 Garand, and the M1 carbine.
-He must of have really like this rifle because during a 1967 interview, Murphy mentioned its serial number, 110878 (Figure 2).
+He must have really liked this rifle because, during a 1967 interview, Murphy mentioned its serial number, 1108783 (Figure 2).
 Over six million of these rifles were produced during WW2, but that serial number provided a means for uniquely identifying that rifle.

-The exact story of how the rifle left Murphy's possession is unclear.
+The exact story of how the rifle left Murphy’s possession is unclear.
 It appears that Murphy was wounded by a sniper on 25-Oct-44.
 Thinking that the wound may send him home, Murphy gave his rifle to a sergeant who hoped that the carbine would bring that him luck.
-Unfortunately, most of that sergeant's platoon was wiped out the following day.
+Unfortunately, most of that sergeant’s platoon was wiped out the following day.
 It is believed the rifle was recovered from the battlefield by the US Army, properly repaired, and put into storage.
-When you think of US government storage, think of a warehouse like what was shown at the end of the movie Raiders of the Lost Ark (Figure 3).
-It seems like a miracle that this specific rifle could be pulled out of a warehouse like this, but it really happened.
+When you think of US government storage, think of a warehouse similar to that shown at the end of the movie Raiders of the Lost Ark (Figure 3).
+It seems like a miracle that this specific rifle could be pulled out of a warehouse decades after the war, but it really happened.
 A person at the Center of Military History Clearinghouse at the Anniston Army Depot did a database search for that serial number, got a hit, and the rifle was found (Source).

 Figure 4 shows the rifle in its museum display today.
 I should mention that another movie, Carbine Williams, was made that involved the M1 carbine.
 It is the story of a convict, Marsh Williams , who created the basic operating mechanism of the gun while serving time in a North Carolina prison.
 If you are curious about the four rifles he designed while in prison, see this Wikipedia paragraph.